Parent / Carer

 • Milk and dairy foods

-It is also important to consider how much of these snacks our child is eating.
-Too many snacks can fill them up, making it less likely they will eat their main meal.
-As a guide you offer 2 healthy snacks every day.
+It is important to think about how many snacks your child has.
+Too many snacks can make them too full to eat their meals.
+As a guide, offer two healthy snacks each day.

-Here are some snack ideas which include some of the main food groups:
+Here are some snack ideas that include foods from the main groups:

-We know that protein foods can make children feel fuller for longer, while also providing a good source of iron.
-Some snacks could include nut butters, egg and hummus.
+Protein foods can help children stay fuller for longer and give them a source of iron.
+Good snack ideas include smooth nut butters, eggs and hummus.

 Sugar in snacks and drinks